↑

 Italian Cannellini Bean Salad

-I spent many hours in the kitchen with both of my grandmothers while I was growing up.
+I spent many hours in the kitchen with both of my grandmothers growing up.
 It’s where my love of cooking began, and I learned so much from them.
 I remember my grandma Abruzzese making a handful of recipes on repeat, and Italian Cannellini Bean Salad was one of them.
 My version isn’t exactly hers, but it’s pretty close!

 The star of the show is the sun-dried tomatoes.
 Their chewy, tart, sweet flavor is perfection with the creamy cannellini beans!
 One of these days, when I finally get around to making a list of what I consider to be pantry essentials, sun-dried tomatoes will be on it.
 They’re a flavor bomb and belong in every pantry!